TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-securityprivacycompliance-alwaysencrypted.md

 ## **Recommended Steps**

   1. To use **Always Encrypted with secure enclaves**, create your resource group in a region that supports the DC-series hardware configuration.
 For the list of currently supported regions, see [DC-series](https://docs.microsoft.com/azure/azure-sql/database/service-tiers-vcore?tabs=azure-portal#dc-series).
-  Get Started with Always encrypted With secure enclaves with the following [Tutorial](https://docs.microsoft.com/azure/azure-sql/database/always-encrypted-enclaves-getting-started)
+  Get Started with Always encrypted with secure enclaves with this [Tutorial](https://docs.microsoft.com/azure/azure-sql/database/always-encrypted-enclaves-getting-started)

    2. Before you can use **Always Encrypted with secure enclaves**, you must configure your environment to ensure that the secure enclave is available for the database.
 You also need to set up enclave attestation.
 The attestation of Intel SGX enclaves in Azure SQL Database requires [Microsoft Azure Attestation](https://docs.microsoft.com/azure/attestation/overview).